Skip to content

 5. Dry with a Lint-Free Towel

-• Use a lint-free microfiber towel to gently dry the glass.
-This helps prevent water spots and streaks, leaving your glass crystal clear.
-Air drying on a rack may leave watermarks and is not recommended if you’re aiming for the perfect presentation.
+Use a lint-free microfiber towel to gently dry the glass.
+This helps prevent water spots and streaks, leaving your glassware crystal clear.
+Air drying on a rack may leave watermarks and is not recommended for optimal presentation.

 6. Check for Residues